Welcome. I am James McGillis.

 On October 6, 2009, I departed Black Canyon City, Arizona via Interstate I-17 North around 2:00 PM.
 With nothing but interstate highway, puffy clouds and a five thousand foot elevation gain between there and Flagstaff, AZ, I was on the road again.

 After passing Cordes Junction, AZ, the next town of significance is Camp Verde, AZ, in the Verde Valley, AZ.
 Before making my ascent of the Mogollon Rim, I stopped at the intersection of I-17 and Arizona Highway 260 for a break.
 During a previous stop there, I discovered the self-proclaimed, “Largest Kokopelli in the World”.
 Standing at least fifty feet tall, I had to admit that I had never seen one larger.
-Since Kokopelli is a character in my new online novel at JimMcGillis.com, I took pictures of my Arizona Kokopelli together with Giant Kokopelli.
+Since Kokopelli is a character in my new online novel at JimMcGillis.com, I took pictures of my plush Arizona Kokopelli together with Giant Kokopelli.
 Since Kokopelli is a spirit, his apparent size at any given time is superfluous.

 Interstate I-17, passing over the Mogollon Rim, Arizona - Click for larger image (http://jamesmcgillis.com)